-Hacker is a location-based mobile game.
+Hacker is a multiplayer location-based mobile game.
 This is a 3v3 mobile game with secret team loyaltiess.
 The team with the most successful cyberattacks against the other team wins.
 Designed for college students a variety of skillsets, players may use physical abilities, social deception, and/or strategic intellect to win the game.
 It is first being built for iOS, using Mapbox on USC campus, to be demoed in May 2020.

 I wish to play a live action player elimination game with my friends on the college campus.
 Since the beginning, I wanted to create something that all of my friends could play, regardless of their physical abilities, and I wanted the game to be easily accessible to them.
 Therefore, I set out to create this free-to-play mobile game for college friend groups, where players use deception, social deduction, and intellect to win.
 Hacker is inspired by the card games Mafia and Werewolf, so although our game is competitive, collaboration is at its core.
 Studying many games from FPS and RTS to child play, we think we are coming up with something that is perfect for our player base.
 Conceptualized in September 2017, we are now Team Hackerbird, a USC Games Advanced Game Project 2018-2019 team with many passionate developers.
 Here is a sample of my early playtest reports.

 Here is a demo video I made for its intial pitch.

 This is the game overview document for AGP that I pitched to AGP faculty back in February 2018.

 My game was greenlit in April 2018 with a proposed team (which has completely changed since then).